MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

 description: "Inviting and removing a user in Viva Goals"
 ---

-# Inviting and removing users in Viva Goals
+# Invite and remove users in Viva Goals

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)